IsraelCabrera/frigate/docs/docs/configuration/pwa.md

 ---
 id: pwa
-title: Installing Frigate App
+title: Installing Security App
 ---

-Frigate supports being installed as a [Progressive Web App](https://web.dev/explore/progressive-web-apps) on Desktop, Android, and iOS.
+Security supports being installed as a [Progressive Web App](https://web.dev/explore/progressive-web-apps) on Desktop, Android, and iOS.

 This adds features including the ability to deep link directly into the app.

 ## Requirements

-In order to install Frigate as a PWA, the following requirements must be met:
+In order to install Security as a PWA, the following requirements must be met:

-- Frigate must be accessed via a secure context (localhost, secure https, etc.)
+- Security must be accessed via a secure context (localhost, secure https, etc.)
 - On Android, Firefox, Chrome, Edge, Opera, and Samsung Internet Browser all support installing PWAs.
 - On iOS 16.4 and later, PWAs can be installed from the Share menu in Safari, Chrome, Edge, Firefox, and Orion.